 Social Security Disability attorneys, with their training and experience, can help get your disability claim approved by the Social Security Administration.

 How are Social Security Attorney's Paid?

-Typically, a Social Security Disability attorney is paid only if you are successful in getting Social Security Disability benefits.
-Most disability lawyers offer a free case evaluation and only charge a percentage of the backpay that is awarded once you succeed in your application.
+Typically, a Social Security attorney is paid only if you are successful in getting Social Security Disability benefits.
+Most Social Security attorneys offer a free case evaluation and only charge a percentage of the backpay that is awarded once you succeed in your application.

-Before you file for disability benefits, start searching for a good Social Security Disability lawyer who will point you in the right direction and guide you through the application process.
+Before you file for disability benefits, start searching for a good Social Security attorney who will point you in the right direction and guide you through the application process.

 How a Social Security Attorney Can Help

 A Social Security attorney will help you understand the disability benefits application system, its nature, and how you should approach it in order to obtain the help that you need.

 There are a few common misconceptions about disability claims that people often hear from their friends or other individuals who were denied several times.
 One of these misconceptions is the belief that first-time applicants are always denied Social Security Disability.

 This is not the case.
 While it is true that many first time applicants for disability benefits are denied, this does not necessarily mean that you will be.

 If you file for disability and are denied, be sure to file a disability appeal.
 A Social Security attorney can assist you as you move your case from filing status to appeal status.